fbpx Skip to content

 FHA mortgage loans can only be used to buy a home that will be your primary residence and cannot finance a secondary property or a business investment property.

-The repairs and renovations duration must be completed within six months of the purchase of the house.
+The repairs and renovations duration must be completed within six months of the purchase of the real estate.
 When planning for your home rehabilitation project, take into consideration that construction and other renovations must start at a maximum of 30 days after the closing of the mortgage loan but definitely not before the closing.
 Renovations need to be completed within 6 months of loan closing.

 How Does a 203K Loan Work?